lpsinger/userguide/quickstart.rst

 .. [#f1] GCN Circulars are similar to `Astronomer's Telegrams`_ (ATels).
 By
-         longstanding convention, the gamma-ray burst and gravitational-wave anstronomy communities use GCNs, whereas the supernova community uses ATels.
+         longstanding convention, the gamma-ray burst and gravitational-wave astronomy communities use GCNs, whereas the supernova community uses ATels.

 .. _`Subscribe to GCN Circulars`: https://gcn.gsfc.nasa.gov/gcn_circ_signup.html